MONEI/docs/docs/graphql-api.md

 If you want to know how GraphQL API works, check out [How to GraphQL](https://www.howtographql.com/).

-If you don't have a MONEI account already, you’ll need to [create](https://dashboard.monei.com/?action=signUp) one in order to use the GraphQL API.
+If you don't have a MONEI account already, you’ll need to [create](https://dashboard.monei.com/?action=signUp) one to use the GraphQL API.

 ## GraphQL API Explorer